jerskisnow/Suggestions/README.md

 # Suggestions

+## PLEASE SEE THE DEV BRANCH FOR VERISON 2.0.0, ALL CONTRIBUTERS SHOULD MAKE PULL REQUESTS FOR THE DEV BRANCH AND NOT THIS ONE!!!

 Hi, first of all thanks for viewing this page!
 Suggestions is a discordbot that handles community made suggestions.
 People in your discord server can use the `suggest` command to suggest their ideas, other people can vote up or down.
 People with the `MANAGE_MESSAGES` permission are allowed to Approve or Reject people their ideas.
 But there are also other features (see featurelist below) and a lot of upcoming features!
 This project will be actively updated!

 # Features